cardano-foundation/CIPs/CIP-0036/README.md

 ### Voting key

-The terms voting keys and vote keys should be used interchangeably to indicate the keys described in this specification.
-But it should be made clear that implementations should favour the term "vote" and that the association of both terms aims to reduce the possibility of confusion.
+The terms "(CIP-36) voting keys" and "(CIP-36) vote keys" should be used interchangeably to indicate the keys described in this specification.
+But it should be made clear that implementations should favour the term "(CIP-36) vote" and that the association of both terms aims to reduce the possibility of confusion.

-The term governance should not be associated with these keys.
+The term governance should not be associated with these keys nor should these keys be associated with other vote or voting keys used in the ecosystem.
+When discussing these keys in a wider context they should be specified by such terminology as "CIP-36 vote keys" or "CIP-36 style vote keys".

 #### Derivation path